 Fuel costs constitute a significant portion of Continental's operating expenses.
-Fuel costs were approximately 10.2% of operating expenses for the nine months ended September 30, 1998 and 13.6% for the year ended December 31, 1997.
+Fuel costs were approximately 8.0% of operating expenses for the three months ended March 31, 1999 and 10.2% for the year ended December 31, 1998 (excluding fleet disposition/impairment loss).
 Fuel prices and supplies are influenced significantly by international political and economic circumstances.
+Continental enters into petroleum swap contracts, petroleum call option contracts and jet fuel purchase commitments to provide some short-term protection (generally three to six months) against a sharp increase in jet fuel prices.
 If a fuel supply shortage were to arise from a disruption of oil imports or otherwise, higher fuel prices or curtailment of scheduled airline service could result.
 Significant changes in fuel costs would materially affect Continental's operating results.